Do I Have a Case?

 In contrast, if you were rear-ended and the accident only caused minor damage to the vehicle and no injuries to your person, this incident likely does not qualify.
 However, you can still pursue compensation from an insurance company or in small claims court.

 Once you have established that you suffered a personal injury, the next step is identifying who is responsible for it.

 PROFESSIONAL, HONEST, AND EFFICIENT

-“Flickinger Sutterfield and Boulton are an excellent group of lawyers.
+“Flickinger Boulton Robson Weeks are an excellent group of lawyers.
 They worked together to help me with my case.
 All their staff is professional, honest, and efficient.
 I was impressed with their service.
 Because of them, I was able to receive all the medical care and money that I deserve for the injured that I suffered.”

 AND HOW IT RELATES TO YOUR CASE